Package 'coconots'

 val.num

-A non-negative real number which is used to stop the calculation if the cumulative probability reaches 1-'val.num'
+A non-negative real number that halts the calculation once the cumulative probability reaches 1-val.num

 Details